oracle-samples/oltrain/OLOCI/oloci.md

 ---
 ## Quiz
 Test your skills on what you have learned with this quiz.

-**Note:** You will need to create a Single Sign On account if you do not already have one.

 <table>
     <tr>
     <td><img src="../common/images/quiz_v2.png" width="40" height="50"></td>